Vancomycin-resistant enterococci (VRE) are a type of bacteria called

 VRE infections are more difficult to treat than other infections with

-enterococci, because fewer antibiotics are effective against the
+enterococci, because fewer antibiotics can kill the

 VRE, like many bacteria, can be spread from one